toadums/dotfiles/readme.md

 # enable yarn

-## If on ode 16.10+
+## If on node 16.10+
 corepack enable

 ## Otherwise
 npm install --global yarn

-# Because we are setting the N_PREFIX in our config.fish our node versions
+## Install n with sudo.
+But since we're setting N_PREFIX node versions will be
-# will be installed in ~/n to get around any permission issues
+## installed in ~/n to get around any permission errors
-npm install -g n
+sudo npm install -g n

+## Make the ~/n directory which matches our N_PREFIX env var
 mkdir ~/n
 ```